-When studying in a single-sex school whether it be all-boys or all-girls school, the students tend to have a collective mindset without assuming or accepting a different thought or take on any subject or topic, hence they lack perspective and do not understand the thought process of the opposite gender irrespective of its behaviour or consequences.
-Later in life, these school traits can create issues in communication between the student and the other person on a personal and professional level.
+When studying in a single-sex school, whether it be an all-boys or all-girls school, the students tend to have a collective mindset regarding any subject or topic.
+It causes a lack of perspective and difficulty accepting a different thought process of the opposite gender.
+Later in life, these school traits can create problems in communication both personally and professionally.

-Every decision in a single-sex school is based on commonality and thus the wider spectrum or the big picture gets avoided.
-The school itself is designed for the purpose and characteristics determined either by girls or boys and thus create a dividing line between both the genders which gets more thick and thick with each passing year.
+Every decision in a single-sex school is based on commonality, and the broader spectrum or the big picture gets avoided.
+The school itself is designed according to just one gender and thus creates a dividing line, which gets thicker with each passing year.

 Gets Tough When You Leave The School

-Students studying in a single-sex school gets habituated to a single type of environment where either there are all boys or all girls which gets difficult when they leave the school and start going to work and when they come across the opposite gender, they do not know how to react and what to do and what not to do.
-This may seem like a trivial issue but it gets more and more serious as they grow and face the everyday world.
+Students studying in a single-sex school get habituated to a single environment consisting of just boys or girls.
+When they leave school and start working, things get more complicated.
+They do not know how to react When they come across the opposite gender and what not to do.
+It may seem like a trivial issue, but it gets more severe and becomes a roadblock in their growth and development.